 Bluetooth, similar to Wi-Fi technologies, typically rely on signal strength (RSSI) to estimate the locations of devices.
 This method of determining location typically yields positional accuracy in the meter level and is much less precise than a technology like UWB, which uses Time of Flight (ToF) distance-based measurement for very precise centimeter-level accuracy.
 While BLE isn’t currently the most accurate RF technology for indoor positioning, it’s still highly effective and one of the most widely used.
 Many indoor positioning use cases don’t require a high degree of precision, making BLE a suitable option that offers many unique advantages including flexibility, low-power and cost, and ease of implementation.

-The release of Bluetooth 5.1, and its new direction-finding features, will make it possible for BLE to determine location with accuracy down to the centimeter level.
+The release of Bluetooth 5.1, and its new direction-finding features, will make it possible for BLE to determine location with accuracy in the sub-meter level.
 This is due to the new ability to calculate the direction of a Bluetooth signal via Angle of Arrival (AoA), which will be used along with detected signal strength (RSSI) to determine and track the location of devices and assets and deliver enhanced precision.
 To be able to find direction, a mobile asset, such as a tag or beacon, with a single antenna transmits to a fixed BLE sensor with a multi-antenna array.
 The phase shift of the multiple antennas, as a result of receiving the signal, is measured to determine the angle of approach of the transmitting mobile device.
 Combined with RSSI, the AoA is used to generate device coordinates to centimeter-level accuracy.

 Bluetooth, like other RF standards, offers unique characteristics and advantages that may make it a suitable option, depending on individual needs, budget, facility, and specific location-based use cases.
 The most critical differences between BLE and other technologies, is its lower power consumption and flexibility in many location-aware applications.
 BLE is present in devices throughout indoor spaces, leveraged by many location tracking systems, and can be extended for indoor positioning across a whole suite of industries and use cases.